-Based in the Principality of Monaco, Art & Environnement Association’s mission is to organize exhibits, as well as artistic and cultural events with the idea of using art as a catalyst for individuals, companies, communities and leaders to focus on the challenges the environment is facing and sensitizing them to the damage caused by natural disasters and climate change for their active environmental protection.
+Based in the principality of Monaco, Art & Environnement Association’s mission is to organize exhibitions, as well as artistic and cultural events with the idea of using art as a catalyst for individuals, companies, communities and leaders to focus on environmental challenges and sensitize them to the damage caused by natural disasters and climate change.

 Sculptures, images and photographs can touch us on an emotional level that words alone are not able to reach.
 Through these exhibits and events we want to engage the public individually or collectively in environmental awareness and to take action by supporting environmental programs and education.

 Covering one third of the planet and playing a key role in the battle against climate change, vast areas of forests are devastated on all five continents causing worldwide deforestation at an alarming rate of around 13 million hectares per year, an area the size of Greece or Nicaragua.

 A witness of the 2003 devastating forest fires in the Massif des Maures Forest in Southern France, artist Philippe Pastor began “The Burned Trees” sculpture series, using the region’s scorched tree trunks.
 Concerned by forest destruction and Earth pollution, he created in 2007 the Art & Environnement Association to support campaigns and raise public awareness on environmental issues.

 Through sculptures and paintings, Pastor evokes a personal vision of Nature by working directly in Nature, with Nature and artistically translating man’s interaction with it.
 His main sculpture project, “The Burned Trees”, is developed with the Art & Environnement Association, and each sale goes to the association.